mkanwal-iit/Load-Forecasting/README.md

 ### Hyperparameters

-For our Linear Regression model, we considered the following hyperparameters:
+For our Linear Regression model, I considered the following hyperparameters:

 - `fit_intercept`: [True, False] - Specifies if a constant should be added to the decision function.
 - `positive`: [True, False] - Enforces the coefficients to be positive.